-Daikin pioneered the use of moveable discharge geometry to lower the surge point of centrifugal compressors.
+Daikin Applied pioneered the use of moveable discharge geometry to lower the surge point of centrifugal compressors.
 The point at which the compressor enters a stall or surge condition generally limits compressor unloading.
 Chillers with a fixed discharge will experience stall or surge at low loads due to refrigerant re-entering the impeller.
 When in a stall condition, the refrigerant gas is unable to enter the volute due to its low velocity and remains stalled in the impeller.
 In a surge condition the gas rapidly reverses direction in the impeller causing excessive vibration and heat.
-Daikin compressors reduce the discharge area as load decreases to maintain gas velocity and greatly reduce the tendency to stall or surge.
+Daikin Applied compressors reduce the discharge area as load decreases to maintain gas velocity and greatly reduce the tendency to stall or surge.

-Figure 2: Fixed vs. Moveable Discharge Geometry
+Figure 1: Fixed vs. Moveable Discharge Geometry

-In Figure 2, the drawing on the left shows a cross-section view of the operation at full load of a unit with a fixed compressor discharge.
+Figure 1 shows a cross-section view of the operation at full load of a unit with a fixed compressor discharge.
 At full load, a large quantity of gas is discharged with a fairly uniform discharge velocity as indicated by the arrows.